Modern History Bridge

 - Suggested schedule for a 36 week school year

-- 36 detailed lessons (each lesson includes a flexible week’s worth of assignments)
+- 36 detailed lessons (each lesson includes one week of assignments) covering:

 Main Reference Spines

 2. The Story of the World, Volume 4: The Modern Age by Susan Wise Bauer